0x1eef/read-quran.wasm/README.md

 **3. Find a random chapter**

-An instance of Quran provides a "randomChapter" method that can randomly select a chapter.
+An instance of "Quran" provides a "randomChapter" method that can randomly select a chapter.
 For example: